msupply-foundation/msupply_docs/content/docs/coldchain/equipment.md

 With this modal you can assign:

-- set the store for the asset (only available on central server)
+- set the store for the asset (only available on the Open mSupply central server)
 - the asset category
 - the asset catalogue item the asset will be based on: this will link information from the catalogue item ( such as manufacturer & model ) to this newly created asset
 - the asset number